Holding types

 Dividend

-SPHB tracks the S&P 500 High Beta Index, providing exposure to high-beta stocks in the S&P 500.
-High-beta stocks can amplify gains and losses, so exposure to them is suitable for only under certain circumstances.
-Right now, investing in this fund is too risky, but it can have its use when the market is in recovery, so familiarizing yourself with it is a good idea.
+SPHB follows the S&P 500 High Beta Index, which includes high-beta stocks from the S&P 500.
+These stocks can increase both profits and losses, making them suitable for specific situations.
+Currently, investing in this fund is quite risky, but it could be beneficial when the market is recovering, so it's wise to learn more about it.

 The Invesco S&P 500 High Beta ETF contains approximately 100 stocks from the S&P 500 index that have higher volatility.
 This ETF exhibits traits that indicate a mix of growth and value investment styles.
 Despite its high-risk, high-reward approach, SPHB has not delivered additional returns during a bullish market and is unlikely to outperform throughout a full market cycle.